truenas/documentation/content/SCALECLIReference/System/CLITruenas.md

 {{< include file="/_includes/CLI/CLICommandWIP.md" type="page" >}}

 {{< expand "Using the Update_customer_information Command" "v" >}}
 #### Description

-`update_customer_information` has one required property, `customer_information_update`. `customer_information_update` has seven properties, four of which have additional configurable properties (see the table below).
+`update_customer_information` has one required property, `customer_information_update`.
+`customer_information_update` has seven properties, four of which have additional configurable properties (see the **Customer_information_update Properties** below).
+If entering a command string, enter the command then press <kbd>Enter</kbd>.
 When making complex changes, enter `update_customer_information --` to use the interactive arguments editor.
+The command returns a chart of stored customer information.

 <!-- Once CLI syntax for complex commands is discovered, these properties can be revisted and expanded, but for now I'm leaving it at this level of "soft-documentation" -->
 {{< expand "Customer_information_update Properties" "v" >}}
 {{< truetable >}}
 | Property | Required | Description | Syntax Example |